brentonmallen/azure_vm_setup/README.md

 After the gpu drivers are installed, the machine will have to be rebooted.
 Once it's rebooted, reconnect.

+**IMPORTANT** Ensure `secure boot` has been disabled in the Security configuration settings.
+If it's enabled, the GPU won't be accessible.

 ## Development
 - Clone the repo of interest to the machine